prokoudine/ardour-tutorial/content/recording-audio/recording-audio/index.en.md

 ![Recording](en/ardour7-recording.png)

-While recording, the armed Track will capture the sounds from the input.
+While recording, the armed track will capture the sounds from the input.
 Any existing sound on other tracks will play normally during the recording.
-This allows you to play, sing or speak along with other Regions and Tracks you have already recorded or embedded in your Session.
+This allows you to play, sing or speak along with other regions and tracks you have already recorded or embedded in your session.

-While recording, you will be able to see the **Levels** (the amplitude in Decibels) of the incoming sound, as well as see the **Peaks** of the **Waveform** appearing as it is recorded.
+While recording, you will be able to see the _levels_ (the amplitude in decibels) of the incoming sound, as well as see the _peaks_ of the _waveform_ appearing as it is recorded.

 ### Avoid Clipping

-The audio in the screenshot below was recorded too loud and produced **Clipping** (in other words, the signal recorded was outside the bounds of what could be represented digitally), which results in a loss of information and audible distortion.
+The audio in the screenshot below was recorded too loud and produced _clipping_ (in other words, the signal recorded was outside the bounds of what could be represented digitally), which results in a loss of information and audible distortion.
 The clipped peaks in the waveform are marked in red.

 ![Clipping](en/ardour7-clipping.png)

-The best and easiest way to avoid Clipping is have some control over the volume of the incoming audio signal before it gets to the sound card.
+The best and easiest way to avoid clipping is have some control over the volume of the incoming audio signal before it gets to the sound card.
 For example, you can can move the microphone further away from the sound being recorded or use a mixer to reduce the volume of the incoming signal.

-When the audio signal has been recorded within proper limits, you should see no red Peaks, and the level meter should show a negative number as maximum peak (for example, a maximum peak of around −3.0 Decibels allows for a comfortable distance from the Clipping Point.)
+When the audio signal has been recorded within proper limits, you should see no red peaks, and the level meter should show a negative number as maximum peak (for example, a maximum peak of around −3.0 decibels allows for a comfortable distance from the clipping point.)

-The range of decibels between the region's maximum Peak and the Clipping Point is commonly referred to as **Headroom**.
-It is common recording practice to keep approximately three to six Decibels of Headroom between the maximum of your signal and the Clipping Point, with the Clipping Point itself being represented as 0dB (zero Decibels).
-In other words, an audio region with a comfortable amount of Headroom would have its maximum Peaks between −6dB and −3dB.
+The range of decibels between the region's maximum peak and the clipping point is commonly referred to as _headroom_.
+It is common recording practice to keep approximately three to six decibels of headroom between the maximum of your signal and the clipping point, with the clipping point itself being represented as 0dB (zero decibels).
+In other words, an audio region with a comfortable amount of headroom would have its maximum peaks between −6dB and −3dB.

 ### Region List

-Recorded audio appears as a new Region in the recording Track.
-Like all Regions, this newly recorded one will be available in the Region List, from where you can drag-and-drop it into other Tracks if needed.
+Recorded audio appears as a new region in the recording track.
+Like all regions, this newly recorded one will be available in the _Regions_ list, from where you can drag-and-drop it into other tracks if needed.

-The Region you just recorded will automatically receive the name of the Track where it was recorded, with different takes being automatically numbered.
+The region you just recorded will automatically receive the name of the track where it was recorded, with different takes being automatically numbered.
 In the screenshot below, "*Audio 1-1*" and "*Audio 1-2*" represent two different recordings made on a track named "*Audio 1*".

 ![Region List Rec](en/ardour7-region-list-recording.png)

-You might want to plan ahead and organize your recording Session by giving appropriate names to different tracks.
-For example, a Track used only for recording vocals can be named "Voice".
-This way, recorded sound files will be named accordingly, and different takes will appear in the Regions List identified as "Voice-1", "Voice-2", etc, rather than the default generic names, such as "Audio 1".
+You might want to plan ahead and organize your recording session by giving appropriate names to different tracks.
+For example, a track used only for recording vocals can be named "Voice".
+This way, recorded sound files will be named accordingly, and different takes will appear in the _Regions_ list identified as "Voice-1", "Voice-2", etc, rather than the default generic names, such as "Audio 1".

-To rename a Track, just double-click on its name (before you arm the track to record) and type in the new name.
+To rename a track, just double-click on its name (before you arm the track to record) and type in the new name.

 ![Rename Track](en/ardour7-rename-track.png)